hleveillegauvin/sib2humPlugin/README.md

 Work in progress

+## Version 0.06
+* Articulations and fermatas are now supported.
+* Minor modifications to ConvertPitch method

 ## Version 0.05
 * Spines are now in the correct (i.e. reverse from Sibelius) order
 * Fixed an issue with Whole-Measure Rests.
 Still uses "rr" though.